 The maximum term of the accreditation of the new program, service, or location added will be the remaining term of the current accreditation.
-If during the supplemental survey the program, service, or new location is found to be functioning at a lower level of accreditation than the current accreditation decision, the result will be a reduction in the level and term of the entire accreditation decision.
+If during the supplemental survey the program, service, or new location is found to be functioning at a lower level of accreditation than the current accreditation decision, the result will be a change of accreditation decision and term of the accreditation.